-The Independent Sports Club of Central Illinois (ISC) was formed in 1945 with a mission that remains in place today: to support youth sports programs in Central Illinois.
-Our club has a membership exceeding 600 members from the Tri-County area, and is governed by a 14 member board of directors.
+A group of men representing Peoria and the Old Gipps Brewery won the state softball championship.
+This group decided it wanted to put back into the community some of the enjoyment it had gotten from organized sports and the Independent Sports Club of Peoria was born in 1945 with a mission that remains in place today: to support youth sports programs in Central Illinois.
+Today, the Independent Sports Club of Central Illinois (ISC) has a membership exceeding 600 members from the Tri-County area, and is governed by a 14 member board of directors.
 The board is elected from the membership, and serves voluntarily and without compensation.

 The ISC understands the value that sports and competition plays in developing the future leaders in our communities.
 We support all types of sports teams – baseball, softball, football, basketball, wrestling, swimming, golf, hockey, soccer, and rugby.